gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 - Breaking Nether Sprouts will drop invisible tile nether sprouts

 **1.16.1.2**
 - You can exploit commands in this version by removing the space between the /give and the @ symbol.
+This will not turn off achievements allowing for commands in a vanilla world.
 This can give you infinite amount of illegals including bedrock, spawn eggs, top slabs, command blocks, and weird blocks in the furnace fuel slot.
-List of Illegals are in the "1.16.1.2 Guide" file in the "Links Folder"
+List of Illegals are in the "1.16.1.2 Guide" file in the "Links Folder".
+Using this glitch may be considered cheating but it relies on personal preference, some commands will be for sure considered cheating.
+- Giving yourself an item with durability and adding the metadata of 9999 will give you negative durability items.
+So using the /give@s netherite_sword 1 9999 will give you a negative durability netherite sword.
+Combining 4 of these negative durability items in a crafting recipe will give you an unbreakable item with infinite durability.
+- Using the /execute command you can obtain a lot of other commands by using /execute@s ~ ~ ~ and then your command.
+Using this method with the /replaceitem command can give you many different items in the furnace output slot and many different items in mobs offhand.

 **1.16.40**
 - Lit Respawn Anchors can be obtained by mining them with silk touch, this allows for 4 different types of Respawn Anchors